 Trade in counterfeit therapeutic products, increasing throughout the world, constitutes a danger to health.
 The Medicrime Convention and the European FMD are two examples of the concerted action being taken at international level.

-Counterfeiting and illegal sales of medicines and medical devices constitute a major threat to health.
-Counterfeit medicines do not always contain the correct ingredients, or else the dosages of these substances may be incorrect.
-Use of these medicines may delay or even prevent cure, while the presence of impurities or undeclared ingredients may trigger adverse effects or even prove toxic.
+The trade in counterfeit therapeutic products is increasing throughout the world.
+Considerable profits can be earned in this illegal trade and yet the risk of penalties is minimal, as resellers often operate beyond national borders through the internet.
+Counterfeit medicines and medical devices constitute a major threat to health.
+Counterfeit medicines do not always contain the correct components, or else the dosages of these substances may be incorrect.
+Taking them may delay or even prevent cure, while the presence of impurities or undeclared ingredients may trigger adverse effects or even prove toxic.

-Falsified Medicine Directive
+Falsified Medicines Directive

 Last modification 24.02.2023